^

 The main types of physiotherapy procedures:

-1. Electrophoresis with the use of antibacterial drugs and drugs with uroantiseptic properties.
-Medicines are administered by means of an electric current, due to which the concentration of the active substance in the lesion increases by 1.5-2 times.
+1. Electrophoresis with the use of antibacterial drugs and medicines with uroantiseptic properties.
+Medicines are administered by means of electric current, due to which the concentration of the active substance in the lesion increases by 1.5-2 times.

-3. UHF therapy - relieves spasms of the muscles of the genital organs, is effective in chronic inflammatory processes in the urethra and in advanced diseases of the genitourinary system, that is, secondary immunodeficiency.
+3. UHF therapy – relieves spasms of the genital muscles, is effective in chronic inflammatory processes in the urethra and in advanced diseases of the genitourinary system, that is, secondary immunodeficiency.

-4. Thermomagnetic therapy - warming up areas of inflammation, sanitation of the urogenital area, increasing the effectiveness of drug therapy.
+4. Thermomagnetic therapy – warming up areas of inflammation, sanitizing the urogenital area, increasing the effectiveness of drug therapy.

-5. Ozone therapy - destroys pathogens, viruses and bacteria.
+5. Ozone therapy – destroys pathogenic microorganisms, viruses and bacteria.

-6. Intravenous laser irradiation of blood - removes swelling from tissues, has an antibacterial effect, anesthetizes.
+6. Intravenous laser irradiation of blood – removes tissue swelling, has an antibacterial effect, and relieves pain.
 This method of physiotherapy is especially effective in the allergic form of urethritis.

-Despite all the beneficial properties, physiotherapy is contraindicated in the structures (narrowing) of the urethra, as well as in the presence of malignant neoplasms.
+Despite all the beneficial properties, physiotherapy treatment is contraindicated in the case of structures (narrowing) of the urethra, as well as in the presence of malignant neoplasms.

-This variant of therapy refers to non-traditional treatment methods.
-Most of the remedies are based on the use of medicinal plants and various alternative medicine recipes.
+This type of therapy is related to non-traditional treatment methods.
+Most of the remedies are based on the use of medicinal plants and various recipes of traditional medicine.

-• If white discharge is caused by a fungal infection, then decoctions based on chamomile and calendula are used as an auxiliary treatment method.
-2 tbsp.
-Dry raw materials pour 500 ml of boiling water and insist for 40 minutes.
-The liquid is filtered and used to wash the penis 2-3 times a day.
+• If the white discharge is caused by a fungal infection, then decoctions based on chamomile and calendula are used as an auxiliary treatment method.
+2 tablespoons of dry raw materials are poured with 500 ml of boiling water and infused for 40 minutes.
+The liquid is filtered and used to wash the genitals 2-3 times a day.

 • Mix 10 tablespoons of lemon juice, 5 tablespoons of honey and onion juice.
-Take this mixture inside, 2-3 times a day.
-The tool helps to strengthen the immune system.
+Take this mixture orally, 2-3 times a day.
+The remedy helps strengthen the immune system.

 • Tea tree oil has disinfectant, antiseptic and wound-healing properties.
-Apply 2-3 drops of oil to the glans penis and affected foreskin.
+Apply 2-3 drops of oil to the head of the penis and the affected foreskin.

-• Eucalyptus-based compresses can be used to fight infection.
-Take three tablespoons of raw materials and pour 3 cups of boiling water, let it brew for 30 minutes.
+• To combat infection, you can use eucalyptus-based compresses.
+Take three tablespoons of raw material and pour 3 cups of boiling water, let it brew for 30 minutes.
 Strain the finished product and use for compresses.

 Before using the above recipes, you should consult with your doctor and make sure there are no contraindications.